haihan-yu/math-for-macro/README.md

 ## Course overview

-The course covers basic mathematical methods to study dynamical systems, in discrete time and in continuous time.
-The course covers three methods:
+The course is designed for graduate students.
+It explores basic mathematical methods to study dynamical systems, in discrete time and in continuous time.
+Such systems are prevalent in macroeconomics.
+The course introduces three methods, which can be covered in about a week:

 1. Dynamic programming – To solve discrete-time optimization problems
 2. Optimal control – To solve continuous-time optimization problems